Equivariant generalized cohomology via stacks: Algebraic bordism

+since products commute with $\pi_0$ and $\lim$.
+Each of these maps are bijective by \corref{cor:omniparent}, so the claim follows. \end{proof}

+With integral coefficients, we suspect that \eqref{eq:waff} may not be invertible in general.\footnote{ For $X$ smooth projective and $G$ connected and split reductive, we expect that \eqref{eq:waff} is invertible by arguments similar to those in \cite[\S\S 6-7]{KrishnaCompletion}. } We propose that the ``correct'' definition\footnote{ Of course, one could take this as a definition, but by convention $\Omega^G_*(-)$ should be a ``geometrically'' defined theory as in \cite{LevineMorel}.
+More precisely, for every $n$ there should be geometrically defined sheaves of spectra on quasi-projective $k$-schemes, analogous to the Bloch cycle complexes, whose hypercohomologies compute $\Omega_n(-)$.
+(For smooth schemes $X$, such has been constructed in \cite[Thm.~3.4.1(ii)]{deloop3}, using finite quasi-smooth derived schemes over $X$ as generators.)
+Then the $G$-equivariant versions of these spectra should be defined by the Borel construction, i.e., via a homotopy limit as in \corref{cor:semidiatessaron}.
+Finally, $\Omega^G_n(-)$ should be defined as the $\pi_0$ of this spectrum-level $G$-equivariant bordism theory. } of $\Omega^G_n(-)$ should satisfy

+By the general properties of the construction $\CBM(-; E)$, for $E \in \SH(k)$, $\Omega^G_*(-)$ admits proper push-forwards and quasi-smooth Gysin pull-backs, and satisfies homotopy invariance and the projective bundle formula.
+We will now show that it also satisfies the right-exact localization property\footnote{ Although it is claimed in \cite[Thm.~20]{HellerMalagonLopez} that the same holds for $\Omega^{G,\mrm{HML}}_*(-)$, there is a well-known gap in their proof. }.
+In \cite{virloc,constack} it is shown that it also satisfies the equivariant concentration and localization theorems.

-\begin{cor} Let $k$ be a perfect field, $G$ an algebraic group over $k$, and $X$ a quasi-separated algebraic space of finite type over $k$ with $G$-action.
-Then for every integer $n\in\Z$, the spectrum $\Chom^{\BM,G}(X; \MGL)\vb{-n}$ is connective.
-That is, we have
+\begin{thm} Let $k$ be a perfect field, $G$ an affine algebraic group over $k$, and $X$ an algebraic space of finite type over $k$ with $G$-action.
+Then we have: \begin{thmlist} \item For every $G$-equivariant closed immersion $i : Z \to X$ with complementary open immersion $j : U \to X$, the localization sequence